Irazu Volcano Tour Information

 Opening times: 8:00 am a 3:30 pm

-Entrance fee for visitors: USD 15 for Adults, USD 1 for Children
+Entrance fee for visitors: USD 16 for Adults

 Please Respect Park Rules

-Distance from the Guayabo Lodge it is at as distance of: 1 hour 30 minutes.
+From the Guayabo Lodge it is at as distance of: 1 hour 30 minutes.
 Visitor services include information, a park ranger station, trails, restrooms, a cafeteria, picknic area parking and several natural viewpoints.

 The Irazú Volcano rises at 3,432 meters or 11,260 feet above sea level and is the highest active volcano in Costa Rica.
 However, it displays little activity since its last major eruption in 1963.
 It is located northeast of the town of Cartago, in the Central Volcanic Cordillera.
 The name ‘Irazu’ is of Indian origin and comes from the word “Istarú” which means ‘hill of the tremor and thunder’.

 We know this volcano for the turquoise-green lake in its main crater, which has recently started to disappear, due to volcanic activity.
 But besides the lake, and its impressive craters, the views to the Atlantic and the Pacific are spectacular.
 And with luck, you see the smoking Turrialba volcano at close range.